Quick Order |All Online Ordering|Product Catalog Ordering|Oligo Modifications List|Product Info & Literature|Oligo Design Tools/Resources

 Ferrocene oligonucleotides should be stored under Argon and aqueous solutions should be degassed immediately.
 A convenient way to degas is the use of vacuum desiccator.
 We suggest making multiple small aliquots for storage at -20C or -80C for long term storage.

-Ferrocene-dT is a modified base nucleotide that contains a redox-active ferrocene moiety.
+Ferrocene is a redox-active ferrocene moiety.
 Ferrocene is a sandwich compound composed of two cyclopentadienyl rings bound on opposite sides of a central iron atom (1).
 When incorporated into an oligonucleotide, the presence of ferrocene enables its use as an electrochemical (EC) probe for nucleic acid analysis.
 Ferrocene-modified probes can be designed to bind to either single- or double-stranded targets, and the resulting double- or triple-stranded probe-target complex is typically detected by HPLC with a standard electrochemical detector, with reported sensitivity at the sub-femtomole level (2,3).
 Ferrocence-modified probes covalently attached to a gold electrode surface have also been used in EC-based SNP assay, one probe to detect wild-type, and the other the SNP (4).
 In an alternative format, a "sandwich SNP assay" has also been studied.
 Here, a capture oligo was covalently bound to a gold surface via several phosphorothiolate linkages to capture the desired target DNA and hold it close to the gold surface.
 The targeted region for the capture oligo contains the SNP.
 A second, ferrocene-modified detection probe, hybridizes to a different, highly conserved, part of the target oligo to serve as the detector.
 If the target has been captured, electron transfer occurs between the ferrocene of the detection probe and the gold surface, producing an electrochemical signal (5).
 Ferrocene-modified DNA aptamers, designed to bind to one specific biochemical target molecule (DNA, RNA, proteins, etc.) have also been used to make aptamer-based EC sensors (6).
 EC probes also have significant potential as a low cost alternative to fluorescent-based probes in DNA microarray systems designed for use in clinical or medical diagnosis (7,8).

 -